Rowyda020/LightsOut/README.md

 # YelpCamp
 ## YelpCamp is a full-stack web application that allows users to review campgrounds.
-This project is part of Colt Steele's Web Developer Bootcamp.
 ###  Table of Contents
   - Features
   - Technologies Used